-- I always use challah (egg bread) for this dish, as it’s what was used in the original restaurant recipe and has the closest taste and texture to the inside of a churro.
+- I always use challah (egg bread) for making churro French toast, as it’s what was used in the original restaurant recipe and has the closest taste and texture to the inside of a churro.
 You can also try using brioche, which has a similar texture, but is less dense.

 - I use safflower oil for frying because it’s a bit healthier choice, and is stable at high heat levels (read: it doesn’t splatter the way other hot oils do when frying, and it doesn’t stink up your kitchen like vegetable oil).

 - I prefer to use real vanilla beans for the concentrated, natural taste.
 If you don’t have those, in order of preference for substituting, you can use 1/2 teaspoon vanilla bean paste or 3/4 to one teaspoon of pure vanilla extract.

 A decadent breakfast that will have you thinking you're in a churrería